knative/client/docs/cmd/kn_service_update.md

 ### Options

 ```
       --annotation stringArray    Service annotation to set. name=value; you may provide this flag any number of times to set multiple annotations.
 To unset, specify the annotation name followed by a "-" (e.g., name-).
       --async                     Update service and don't wait for it to become ready.
+      --autoscale-window string   Autoscale window duration for when to scale down. (eg: 10s)
       --concurrency-limit int     Hard Limit of concurrent requests to be processed by a single replica.
       --concurrency-target int    Recommendation for when to scale up based on the concurrent number of incoming request.
 Defaults to --concurrency-limit when given.
   -e, --env stringArray           Environment variable to set.
 NAME=value; you may provide this flag any number of times to set multiple environment variables.
 To unset, specify the environment variable name followed by a "-" (e.g., NAME-).
       --env-from stringArray      Add environment variables from a ConfigMap (prefix cm: or config-map:) or a Secret (prefix secret:).
 Example: --env-from cm:myconfigmap or --env-from secret:mysecret.
 You can use this flag multiple times.
 To unset a ConfigMap/Secret reference, append "-" to the name, e.g. --env-from cm:myconfigmap-.
   -h, --help                      help for update
       --image string              Image to run.
   -l, --label stringArray         Service label to set. name=value; you may provide this flag any number of times to set multiple labels.
 To unset, specify the label name followed by a "-" (e.g., name-).
       --limits-cpu string         The limits on the requested CPU (e.g., 1000m).
       --limits-memory string      The limits on the requested memory (e.g., 1024Mi).
       --lock-to-digest            keep the running image for the service constant when not explicitly specifying the image. (--no-lock-to-digest pulls the image tag afresh with each new revision) (default true)
       --max-scale int             Maximal number of replicas.
       --min-scale int             Minimal number of replicas.
       --mount stringArray         Mount a ConfigMap (prefix cm: or config-map:), a Secret (prefix secret: or sc:), or an existing Volume (without any prefix) on the specified directory.
 Example: --mount /mydir=cm:myconfigmap, --mount /mydir=secret:mysecret, or --mount /mydir=myvolume.
 When a configmap or a secret is specified, a corresponding volume is automatically generated.
 You can use this flag multiple times.
 For unmounting a directory, append "-", e.g. --mount /mydir-, which also removes any auto-generated volume.
   -n, --namespace string          Specify the namespace to operate in.
       --no-lock-to-digest         do not keep the running image for the service constant when not explicitly specifying the image. (--no-lock-to-digest pulls the image tag afresh with each new revision)
   -p, --port int32                The port where application listens on.
       --requests-cpu string       The requested CPU (e.g., 250m).
       --requests-memory string    The requested memory (e.g., 64Mi).
       --revision-name string      The revision name to set.
 Must start with the service name and a dash as a prefix.
 Empty revision name will result in the server generating a name for the revision.
 Accepts golang templates, allowing {{.Service}} for the service name, {{.Generation}} for the generation, and {{.Random [n]}} for n random consonants. (default "{{.Service}}-{{.Random 5}}-{{.Generation}}")
       --service-account string    Service account name to set.
 Empty service account name will result to clear the service account.
       --tag strings               Set tag (format: --tag revisionRef=tagName) where revisionRef can be a revision or '@latest' string representing latest ready revision.
 This flag can be specified multiple times.
       --traffic strings           Set traffic distribution (format: --traffic revisionRef=percent) where revisionRef can be a revision or a tag or '@latest' string representing latest ready revision.
 This flag can be given multiple times with percent summing up to 100%.
       --untag strings             Untag revision (format: --untag tagName).
 This flag can be specified multiple times.
       --volume stringArray        Add a volume from a ConfigMap (prefix cm: or config-map:) or a Secret (prefix secret: or sc:).
 Example: --volume myvolume=cm:myconfigmap or --volume myvolume=secret:mysecret.
 You can use this flag multiple times.
 To unset a ConfigMap/Secret reference, append "-" to the name, e.g. --volume myvolume-.
       --wait-timeout int          Seconds to wait before giving up on waiting for service to be ready. (default 600)
 ```

 ### Options inherited from parent commands